JuliaGaussianProcesses/ParameterHandling.jl/README.md

 It is straightforward to implement your own parameters that interoperate with those already written by implementing `value` and `flatten` for them.
 You might want to do this if this package doesn't currently support the functionality that you need.

+# Gotchas

+1. `Integer`s typically don't take part in the kind of optimisation procedures that this package is designed to handle.
+Consequently, `flatten(::Integer)` produces an empty vector.